Chronic Obstructive Pulmonary Disease (COPD)

 This mineral is essential for several body functions, including muscle contraction.
 Low levels of magnesium are believed to weaken muscles, particularly those involved in breathing.
 This may explain why many natural health practitioners recommend eating a diet rich in magnesium to people with lung conditions, including COPD.
-It’s also thought that people with COPD tend to lack essential nutrients, one of which is magnesium.
+Some people with COPD may also lack essential nutrients, one of may be magnesium..

 Omega-3 fatty acids

 The omega-3 fatty acids found in oily fish such as salmon, fresh tuna, sardines, trout and herring are widely believed to help reduce inflammation in the body.
-Indeed, a study funded by the National Institutes of Health in the US is currently being carried out into whether omega-3 fatty acids can combat the inflammation caused by smoking that can lead to COPD.
+Indeed, the National Institutes of Health in the US has funded a study to find out whether omega-3 fatty acids can combat the inflammation caused by smoking that can lead to COPD (x).

 The researchers – from the University of Rochester Medical Center – have early data showing that compounds derived from omega-3 fatty acids may have anti-inflammatory effects on human lung cells.

 Some natural health practitioners believe CoQ10 may help improve blood oxygenation in the heart.
 This substance is believed to increase cell activity and reduce inflammation.
-One small-scale study has found that taking CoQ10 supplements may boost a COPD patient’s lung function and ability to exercise (iii).
+One small-scale study has found that taking CoQ10 supplements may boost a COPD patient’s lung function and ability to exercise (xii).
 In the same study, volunteers with COPD were found to have low levels of CoQ10 compared with those who are healthy.
-Meanwhile, there is some evidence that giving patients a dose of magnesium sulfate 20 minutes after a conventional beta-agonist treatment may help boost the bronchodilator effect of the conventional medicine in acute cases of COPD (i).

 Skorodin.
 MS, Tenolder.
 MF, et al. Magnesium sulfate in exacervations of chronic obstructive pulmonary disease.
 Arch Intern Med.
 1995 Mar 13;155(5):496-500